 To achieve the full potential of collaborative interdisciplinary efforts, there is a need to engage along the lifecycle of NAMs development with teams that have specialty expertise, in addition to those who work with more traditional models and who would ultimately apply the research findings to human patient cohorts.
 This includes regulatory expertise and connections regarding future evaluation of technologies as well as expertise in community and patient engagement (see High Priority Need 6: Socially Responsible Technologies).
-There must be incentives to bring together academics, technology providers, and industry partners in a precompetitive, consortium-type environment.
+There must be incentives to bring together academics, technology providers, and industry partners in a pre-competitive, consortium-type environment.
 Each sector comes with its own needs and different levels and types of resources.
-The success of multidisciplinary teams relies upon the communication between disciplines and will require 1) standardized language to speak across specialties and sectors; 2) professionals who possess extensive knowledge and expertise in multiple scientific and technological disciplines; 3) individuals who possesses the unique ability to facilitate effective communication and collaboration among diverse stakeholders in a multidisciplinary environment; and 4) increased data sharing across sectors.
+The success of multidisciplinary teams relies upon the communication between disciplines and will require 1) standardized language to speak across specialties and sectors; 2) professionals who possesses the unique ability to facilitate effective communication and collaboration among diverse stakeholders in a multidisciplinary environment; and 4) increased data sharing across sectors.